ferran-candela/upc-aidl-2021-image-retrieval/README.md

 </br>

 ### Experiment setup
-We have use as dataset Product Fashion, you have see a sample of the content in the following table. id,gender,masterCategory,subCategory,articleType,baseColour,season,year,usage,productDisplayName
+We have use as dataset Product Fashion, you can see a sample of the content in the following table. id,gender,masterCategory,subCategory,articleType,baseColour,season,year,usage,productDisplayName
 | id   | gender |  masterCategory |   subCategory |  articleType  | baseColour   |   season   |  year |   usage |  productDisplayName  |
 |------|-------:|----------------:|--------------:|--------------:|-------------:|-----------:|------:|------:|:---------:|